-The Investment Company shall disclose the global valuation of the securities lent in the annual and semi-annual reports.
+The Investment Company shall disclose for each sub-fund the actual utilization rates, the global valuation of the securities lent as well as additional information in the annual and semi-annual reports

 Securities lending may also be conducted synthetically ("synthetic securities lending").
 In a synthetic securities loan, a security contained in a sub-fund is sold to a counterparty at the current market price.
 This sale is, however, subject to the condition that the sub-fund simultaneously receives from the counterparty a securitized unleveraged option giving the sub-fund the right to demand delivery at a later date of securities of the same kind, quality and quantity as the sold securities.
 The price of the option (the "option price") is equal to the current market price received from the sale of the securities less (a) the securities lending fee, (b) the income (e.g., dividends, interest payments, corporate actions) from the securities that can be demanded back upon exercise of the option and (c) the exercise price associated with the option.
 The option will be exercised at the exercise price during the term of the option.
 If the security underlying the synthetic securities loan is to be sold during the term of the option in order to implement the investment strategy, such a sale may also be executed by selling the option at the then prevailing market price less the exercise price.